Publications:

 Press Coverage: Houston Chronicle, The74

-How Do Special Education Funding Incentives Affect Student Performance?
+- How Do Special Education Funding Incentives Affect Student Perforamnce?